 Persistent for obvious reasons.
 Most of the patients who have had chronic fatigue syndrome and fibromyalgia have tried multiple approaches, and multiple natural alternatives to drugs.

-Thus, the naturopathic treatment for chronic fatigue syndrome and fibromyalgia that I prefer is oxidation and nutrient replention.
-Nutrient replention and alkalinization is achieved with vitamin and mineral infusions, oxidation is achieved by ozone therapy.
+The naturopathic treatment for chronic fatigue syndrome and fibromyalgia that I prefer is oxidation therapy and nutrient repletion.
+Nutrient repletion may be treated with vitamin and mineral infusions, oxidation is achieved by ozone therapy.
 Treatments are individualised for each patient’s case specifics.

-The second step of the naturopathic treatment for chronic fatigue syndrome and fibromyalgia is either ozone or ultraviolet blood irradiation.
+The second step of my naturopathic treatment for chronic fatigue syndrome and fibromyalgia may be either ozone or ultraviolet blood irradiation.
 This is an older therapy which was used in American hospitals before interest was lost with the advent of the “cure” of infections with penicillin.
-Ultraviolet blood irradiation, with the addition of ozone, strongly stimulates the immune system to clear both acute, and in the case of chronic fatigue syndrome, multiple silent chronic infections.
-The mechanism involves oxidation, stimulation of cytokines that regulate the immune system, and vitamin D (which is often lacking from the limited sun in Richmond and Vancouver).
-I often find that ozone therapy alone gives the same results as ozone combined with ultraviolet blood irradiation.
+Ultraviolet blood irradiation, with the addition of ozone, stimulates the immune system to address both acute, and in the case of chronic fatigue syndrome, multiple silent chronic infections.
+The mechanism involves oxidation and stimulation of cytokines that regulate the immune system.
+In my experience, I often find that ozone therapy alone can give similar results as ozone combined with ultraviolet blood irradiation.

-There are a few theorized mechanisms of how such a naturopathic treatment clears the multiple, silent, persistent chronic infections.
-What we do know is that although the small amount of blood treated (100-250 mls) is disinfected of infections by the treatment, the mechanism does not involve a simple direct killing of infections in the blood because it is only a small portion of the total blood supply that is treated.
+There are a few theorized mechanisms of how such a ozone / ultraviolet blood irradiation may help addressing multiple, silent, persistent chronic infections.
+What we do know is that although the small amount of blood treated (100-125 mls), the mechanism does not likely involve a simple direct killing of infections in the blood because it is only a small portion of the total blood supply that is treated.

-One very plausible and likely mechanism is that the ozone or ultraviolet blood irradiation acts as a “auto vaccine,” in that the infections or toxins produced by the infection are present in the blood stream already.
+One plausible and likely mechanism is that the ozone or ultraviolet blood irradiation acts as an ‘autologous stimulation’ that the infections or toxins produced by the infection are present in the blood stream already.
 The combination of UV exposure and ozone acts to break down the germ or toxin, exposing new areas to the immune system when the blood is reinfused.
 The immune system then becomes activated, and over a few stimulations, these infections are no longer “silent” and they stimulate an appropriate response from the white blood cells.
-This is the same mechanism where a vaccine stimulates an immune response that confers protection from a specific infection.

 There is also the mechanism of increasing circulation, oxygen delivery, and energy generation that I have described in an article on oxidative medicine in general.
-This involves the effect of peroxides that are created by ozone and UV when reacted with blood.
+This involves the effect of peroxides that are created by ozone and UV when they react with the blood.
 The short chain fatty peroxides oxidize cofactors in the energy generating systems of the cell, called the Kreb's cycle and oxidative phosphorylation in the mitochondria.
 Chemicals like 2,3 diphosphoglycerate increase (helping red cells to deliver oxygen,) intracellular antioxidants such as catalase and glutathione increase, and blood viscosity decreases.
-While these effects definitely contribute to good energy, I believe they are secondary in chronic fatigue syndrome, as clearing of chronic infections and activating the immune system are most likely primary.

-Is alkalinization and ultraviolet blood irradiation superior to antibiotic therapy for chronic fatigue syndrome and fibromyalgia?
+Is such therapy superior to antibiotic therapy for chronic fatigue syndrome and fibromyalgia?

-It depends.
-Unless lyme disease, or a similar intracellular pathogen (germ) is confirmed to be positive, it is very difficult to find a drug that is active against the multiple infections present.
-Further, it is better to actively involve and stimulate the immune system to clear the infection, so this ability to clear the infection lessons chances of recurrence.
-If just antibiotics are used, or antivirals, then on stopping the medicine, there is a chance of recurrence if exposure reoccurs, or if latent infection becomes more active.
-Finally, drug therapy does not address the hyperacidity of the tissues.
-It is very rare for many of my chronic fatigue patients from Vancouver and Richmond to have been on a prolonged course of antibiotics before they start my treatment, but many from the States have already been on antibiotics alone with little success.
+In my experience, it depends.
+Unless lyme disease, or a similar intracellular pathogen (germ) is confirmed to be positive, it is difficult to find a drug that is active against the multiple infections present.
+In my opinion, it is generally better to actively involve and stimulate the immune system to clear the infection, so this ability to clear the infection lessens chances of recurrence.
+If only antibiotics are used, or antivirals, then on stopping the medicine, there is a chance of recurrence if exposure reoccurs, or if the latent infection becomes more active.

 What does a course of therapy entail?